 Insurers provide information to SIRA on the premium charged for project certificates issued to builders during the quarter.
 For the reports below, premium is shown on two bases: including charges and excluding charges.
-'Charges' refer to all commissions, government and other charges (i.e. GST, stamp duty, government levies and credit card surcharges) as reported by insurer to SIRA.
+'Charges' refer to all commissions, government and other charges (i.e. GST, stamp duty, government levies and credit card surcharges), as reported by the insurer to SIRA.

-Premium including charges is intended to represent the amount paid by the builder including statutory charges such as GST.
+The premium including charges represents the amount paid by the builder including statutory charges such as GST and stamp duty.
 However, it excludes any fees charged by brokers or intermediaries in addition to the insurer's premium.
 Any margin added by the builder in on-charging the premium to consumers is also not captured in the insurers' data and is therefore not reported in the figures below.
 Premium excluding charges is the amount retained by the insurer to pay claims and the insurer's expenses.